alexandrainst/danlp/docs/docs/tasks/pos.md

 Part of Speech Tagging
 ======================
 This section is concerned with public available Part of Speech (POS) taggers in Danish.

+Part-of-speech tagging is the task of classifying words into their part-of-speech, based on both their definition and context.
+Parts of speech are also known as word classes, which describe the role of the words in sentences relatively to their neighbors (such as verbs and nouns).

 | Model                 | Train Data                                                                | License       | Trained by          | Tags                         | DaNLP |
 |-----------------------|---------------------------------------------------------------------------|---------------|---------------------|------------------------------|-------|